ImageMagick v6 Examples --

 ( i, j ) = ( x * sx + y * ry + tx, x * rx + y * sy + ty )

-That is given a point, x,y on the starting image, that point is remapped to the position i,j on the destination image.
+That is, given a point, x,y on the starting image, that point is remapped to the position i,j on the destination image.
 Quite straight forward really.

 For example suppose we have this simple image of a stylized spaceship, drawn using various lines form one point to the next.

-convert -size 80x80 xc:skyblue -fill red -stroke black \
+magick -size 80x80 xc:skyblue -fill red -stroke black \

 -draw 'path "M 15,5 20,35 25,5 Z M 10,25 30,25" ' \